🪨 🦕 ⛰️ 🌋

 Key difference: Weathering breaks rock.
 Erosion moves it.
 Both are needed to create the sediment that eventually becomes sedimentary rock.

 Heat & Pressure deep underground add two more geological forces.
 Heat from Earth's core drives metamorphic rock formation.
-Pressure from kilometers of rock above can change minerals and compact sediment.
-Together, these four forces — weathering, erosion, heat, and pressure — are what create and recycle all rock on Earth.
+Pressure from kilometers of rock above compacts sediment and transforms minerals into new rock.

 Reading the Rock Record